Keyspan/beautiful-jekyll/_posts/2017-08-16-How does RNN embed the sentences?.md

 #### Implementation

 Finally, the implematation!!!
 Since there are 3 python files calling each other.
 I will not post here.
 The repo has been updated, [rnn](https://github.com/Keyspan/exploring_nlp/tree/master/rnn_lstm).
 You can run the train() function in `rnn_graph.py`.

+#### Results

+For now, it is still training.
+But the sample results are like,

+'I can finnaly go fishing!!!'.
+We can use this model to produce sentences.

+#### Application

+Of course, RNN could be used in any problems.
+If we use the last hidden state of each sentence to represent each sentence, we embed the sentence with one vector.
+We can use this vector to classfify this sentence by choosing targets as differnet categories, which has wide application on business problems.
+The codes only need to be edited slightly and take whatever you need.

 Good Luck!!!!!
 Next post, Seq2Seq Model--Chat Robot!!!